Basketball moves: Jump pass

 A jump pass is a pass performed while the passing player's feet are off the floor.
 When done intentionally, usually when a teammate gets open during the shot, it can sometimes confuse the defender, causing them to believe that the passer is shooting instead of passing.
 At times, however, it is done as a result of the player having their shooting lane blocked and often leads to the player turning the ball over to the opposing team.
 This kind of pass is risky to execute, and the chances of perfectly passing the ball to an open teammate are considerably low, as it leaves the offensive player very vulnerable to turnovers.

 Blind pass

 Also known as a no-look pass, the blind pass is performed when a player looks in one direction but passes the ball to their target in another direction.
 Blind passes are risky and infrequently attempted, but when done correctly, they can confuse the defense.
-The no-look pass has been popularized by players such as Magic Johnson, Isiah Thomas, Stephen Curry, Pete Maravich, Larry Bird, Jason Kidd, Rajon Rondo, Michael Jordan, John Stockton, Ricky Rubio, Jason Williams, and Steve Nash.
+The no-look pass has been popularized by players such as Bob Cousy, Magic Johnson, Isiah Thomas, Pete Maravich, Larry Bird, Jason Kidd, Rajon Rondo, Michael Jordan, John Stockton, Ricky Rubio, Jason Williams, and Steve Nash.